Lost-Outpost/journey-together/GAMEPLAY.md

 ## Optional Quick Start

-Journey includes a customized version of [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953), which you can use to begin your journey past the intro with a given assortment of starting spells and equipment meant to mirror having gone through the tradtional cart ride.
+Journey Together includes a customized version of [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953), which you can use to begin your journey-together past the intro with a given assortment of starting spells and equipment meant to mirror having gone through the tradtional cart ride.

 ## Gameplay Overhaul

-The core of Journey's gameplay experience is built around the [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746) gameplay overhaul.
+The core of Journey Together's gameplay experience is built around the [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746) gameplay overhaul.
 SimonRim keeps the core of what makes Skyrim's various systems design philisophy and enhances the flow of gameplay and balance.

-The full SimonRim experience is included in Journey:
+The full SimonRim experience is included in Journey Together:

 - [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) - A rework of races that replaces active greater powers with more powerful passive abilities.
 - [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) - An overhaul to magic to balance existing and fill in the gaps with new spells and effects.